andrew-icf/angularStuff/Unit-1/05-built-in-directives.md

 Add an ng-init with a  property called `symbols` with the value `['Spades', 'Clubs', 'Hearts', 'Diamonds']`.
 Use an `ng-repeat` to display each one in the body.

 BONUS: Figure out how to make these entity codes actually display as symbols, like the following image:
+Answer: md-icon is not like bootstrap icons.
+Currently they are merely a directive that shows a .svg file.

 ![](http://content.screencast.com/users/ColtSteele1/folders/Jing/media/d75c95af-4729-4b8f-bf84-3b98a87f3213/00000003.png)

 **EXERCISE**

 Try using `ng-repeat` to iterate through an array with some duplicates, like `[1,1,2,5,6,9,9,9]`.
 What happens?
 Research how `ng-repeat` handles duplicate data and how to 'fix' this issue.

+Answer: Nothing is happening.
+Duplicate keys are banned because AngularJS uses keys to associate DOM nodes with items.
+You can use "track by $index" which will cause the items to be keyed by their position in the array instead of their value.

 **EXERCISE**